farid-anf/Credit-Risk/README.md

 Credit risk assessment is a cornerstone of financial risk management, enabling institutions to evaluate the likelihood of borrower default and potential financial losses.
 This project addresses credit risk by computing key metrics—**Probability of Default (PD)**, **Loss Given Default (LGD)**, and **Exposure at Default (EAD)**—from a real-world dataset and developing machine learning models to classify borrowers into risk categories.

-The analysis begins with the calculation of PD as the proportion of borrowers flagged as "bad" in the dataset.
-LGD is estimated using simulated recovery rates due to the absence of recovery amount data, while EAD is derived from loan amounts of defaulted borrowers.
-These metrics provide actionable insights into credit risk and inform downstream predictive modeling.

 For risk classification, an ensemble of machine learning models was implemented, including Random Forest, XGBoost, and a Deep Learning neural network.
 The dataset underwent comprehensive preprocessing, including handling missing values, encoding categorical variables, and balancing class distribution using SMOTE.
 Model performance was evaluated using accuracy, F1-score, and ROC AUC, with an ensemble approach combining predictions for improved robustness and accuracy.

 The results demonstrate the efficacy of combining domain-specific metrics with advanced machine learning techniques in assessing and managing credit risk.
 This work underscores the potential of integrating traditional risk management frameworks with modern data-driven methods to enhance predictive accuracy and decision-making in financial services.